How to Plan for A Recession in 2025

 What Can You Expect in Canada During a Recession?

-With a recession likely to happen, here are some things you can do to plan ahead and protect your finances.
+If a recession were to happen, here are some things you can do to plan ahead and protect your finances.

 Reduce Your Spending

 Hold back on large purchases such as an expensive car, an upcoming holiday, or any non-essential items that can wait.
 Reconsider your smaller purchases, such as subscriptions and memberships you don’t use.
 Take this opportunity to review your budget or start if you don’t have one.
-Pay particular attention to daily spending habits like coffee or takeout that can quickly add up each month.
+Pay particular attention to daily spending habits like coffee or takeout, which can quickly add up each month.

 Reduce Your Debt

 To start reducing your debt, you’ll want to look at all your bank statements, credit and store card statements, and student loans to get a precise picture of your current debt.
 Then, make a plan to repay them as soon as possible.
-The longer a recession lasts, the higher the interest rate you will pay, so you’ll want to start working toward paying off the debts with the highest interest rates first.
+The longer a recession lasts, the longer it’ll take higher interest rates to readjust to their mean.
+You’ll want to start working toward paying off the debts with the highest interest rates first.

 Improve Your Credit Score

-This is something you should strive for at any time of the year.
-Make sure to repay the minimum payment plus a few extra dollars on each of your credit card statements and keep your card utilization low, ideally below 30%, to improve your credit score.
-To avoid missing a due date, automate half the minimum payment plus a few extra dollars to occur biweekly or semi-monthly, ensuring that more than the minimum payment is made to your credit card each month.
+You should strive for this at any time of the year.
+To improve your credit score, repay the minimum payment plus a few extra dollars on each credit card statement and keep your card utilization low, ideally below 30%.
+To avoid missing a due date, automate half the minimum payment plus a few extra dollars to occur biweekly or semi-monthly, ensuring that more than the minimum payment is made to your credit card each month and at least 4 business days before your monthly due date.

 Increase Your Emergency Funds